-We currently derive all our revenue from the sale of our ClotTriever and FlowTriever products to hospitals primarily in the United States.
-Our customers typically purchase an initial stocking order of our products and then reorder replenishment product as procedures are performed.
-No single customer accounted for 10% or more of our revenue during the three months ended March 31, 2021 and 2020.
-For the three months ended March 31, 2021, approximately 61% of our customers used both of our products, 30% used ClotTriever only and 9% used FlowTriever only.
+We currently derive substantially all our revenue from the sale of our ClotTriever and FlowTriever products to hospitals primarily in the United States.
+Our customers typically purchase an initial stocking order of our products and then reorder replenishment products as procedures are performed.
+No single customer accounted for 10% or more of our revenue during the three and six months ended June 30, 2021 and 2020.
 We expect revenue to increase in absolute dollars as we expand our sales organization and sales territories, add customers, expand the base of physicians that are trained to use our products, expand awareness of our products with new and existing customers and as physicians perform more procedures using our products.
 Revenue for ClotTriever and FlowTriever products as a percentage of total revenue is as follows: